google/exposure-notifications-private-analytics-ingestion/README.md

 ## Before you begin

+### Multiple Maven modules

+The project is structured into multiple maven modules to allow incorporation of outside implementations of attestation.
+Implementations need only depend on the DataShare model module, and a profile can be added to get it included in the pipeline module build.
+The pipeline pulls available implementations dynamically.

+Since there aren't too many individual classes that make up each module, and since they are only meant to be packaged and executed together, we use a single source tree for all modules.

+### Git Submodules
 This repository uses git submodules.
 You will need to initialize the git submodules before being able to compile.
 ```sh